TheEconomist/the-economist-ukraine-war-dead-and-wounded-estimates/README.md

 ![Meta-estimate plot](plots/meta-estimate.png)

-# Meta-Estimate of Russian Casualties & Deaths
+# Meta-estimates of dead and wounded in the Russia-Ukraine war (2022-)

-A concise R script that aggregates public estimates of military casualties and deaths in the Russia–Ukraine war, fits a GAM (using **mgcv**), and outputs both data and a combined plot.
+A R script aggregates a public and leaked intelligence estimates of military casualties and deaths in the Russia–Ukraine war, fits a GAM (using **mgcv**), and outputs both data and a combined plot of predicted casualties and dead.
+It currently only predicts dead and casualties for the Russian side, as there are not enough credible public estimates of Ukrainian fallen to produce meta-estimates.

 ## Prerequisites
 - **R** ≥ 4.0